 However, where reuse is not possible the two goals are to reduce the quantity of construction materials used, and to substitute building materials with lower carbon alternative materials.

 To achieve this, developers should pay attention to how much embodied carbon is associated with each material used in its building.
-This can be done through a Life-cycle Assessment (LCA), during which the cradle-to-gate emissions of a building are measured, allowing an organisation to improve the environmental performance of its building.
+This can be done through a Life-cycle Assessment (LCA), during which the emissions of a building are measured, allowing an organisation to improve the environmental performance of its building.

 Calculating the carbon footprint of buildings will be essential for developers/architects to determine the carbon emissions they must offset to become carbon neutral, and to reduce their embodied carbon footprint, which will help to reduce greenhouse gases emitted globally.